 A hydrologist needs to prioritize stream restoration projects within an urban watershed.
-She can combine the water quality and aquatic species data she has gathered, with demographic and landscape data obtained using the Enrich Layer tool.
-This allows her to create an index of stream health.
+The hydrologist can combine the water quality and aquatic species data that has been gathered with demographic and landscape data obtained using the Enrich Layer tool.
+This allows the hydrologist to create an index of stream health.

-An analyst has crime counts for hexagon grid cells overlaying her city.
-In order to create a crime rate, she uses the Enrich Layer tool to obtain the number of people living within each hexagon.
+A city crime analyst has crime counts for hexagon grid cells overlaying the city.
+To create a crime rate, the analyst uses the Enrich Layer tool to obtain the number of people living within each hexagon.

-The input data to be enriched can be any point, line, or area features.
-The Enrich Layer tool uses data apportionment to provide accurate data estimates, even for your own custom geometry.
+The input data to be enriched can be point, line, or area features.
+The Enrich Layer tool uses data apportionment to provide accurate data estimates, even for custom geometry.

 You can create a favorites list for the variables you use most often.
-Clicking the star next to a variable name adds it to the favorites list.
-Access your favorites by clicking Show Favorite Variables on the menu page of the Data Browser dialog box.
+Click the star next to a variable name to add the variable to the favorites list.
+To access your favorites, click Show Favorite Variables on the menu page of the Data Browser dialog box.

 Time measurement options include Seconds, Minutes, and Hours.
 Distance measurement options include Miles, Yards, Feet, Kilometers, and Meters.

-The Return result as bounding areas box is unchecked by default.
-When the box is unchecked, the results will be returned as points or lines, depending on the input features.
-When the box is checked, the results will be returned as areas based on the locations of your inputs and your area definition.
+The Return result as bounding areas check box is unchecked by default.
+When the box is unchecked, the results are returned as points or lines, depending on the input features.
+When the box is checked, the results are returned as areas based on the locations of your inputs and your area definition.